bbeni/sphugo/README.md

-# ESC 202 Assignments
+# ESC 202 Simulations

-My attempt at the assignments at ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆
+My attempt at the assignments at ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆 The Goal seems to be to have a working Smooth Particle Hydrodynamics code.
+Go as a language was chosen to easily parallelize the simulation and have fast compiled code.

-## 2d Particles Binary Partition
+## 1. Example - Binary Partition 2d Particles

 Goal: